 Wage garnishment is a legal process conducted by creditors to collect unpaid debts.
-Practically, a garnishment is applied to the unpaid accounts that are at least six months old.
+Practically, a garnishment is applied to unpaid accounts that are at least six months old.
 Creditors usually prefer this legal process if the debtor fails to initiate a repayment agreement.

-Wage garnishment will require a court order or judgment to be initiated, except some cases where federal debt is involved.
+Wage garnishment will require a court order or judgment to be initiated, except in some cases where federal debt is involved.
 After getting a judgment from the court, your employer might get an order to cut off a specific amount from your paycheck and give it to your creditor to satisfy the debt.

 In 2013, a popular human resource management company named “ADP” analyzed the payroll data of US employees and found some amazing facts.
 The report revealed that 7.2% of the employees had their wages garnished that year.
-It is also revealed that 40% of these garnishment cases include child support and 20% cases are for federal unpaid taxes.
+It is also revealed that 40% of these garnishment cases include child support and 20% of cases are for federal unpaid taxes.